lucaarcteam/DendrOS/README.md

 **Dendrochronology Software** — cross-platform (Windows/Linux).

 DendrOS is an open‑source application for dendrochronological analysis and cross‑dating of tree‑ring width series.
-It provides a modern graphical interface (inspired by PAST4) for managing, visualizing, and statistically comparing dendro data.
+It provides a modern graphical interface for managing, visualizing, and statistically comparing dendro data.

 Developed in scientific collaboration with:
 - **Mauro Bernabei** — CNR‑IBE (Institute of BioEconomy, National Research Council of Italy)